-- An LI filter entry can be referenced in li-source, when the LI filter is first associated with a filter in the config>filter context under the config>li-li-filter-associations context. - LI filter association between an LI filter name and a filter ID is not allowed. - After an LI filter entry is referenced in the li-source, the LI filter association that contains the specified LI filter cannot be deleted.
-Therefore, the LI filter association can only be deleted if the LI filter entries are no longer referenced in the li-source. - When an LI filter entry is not referenced in li-source; after li-filter-associations associates an LI filter name with filter name, the deletion of either the LI filter name or the filter name is always denied and no roll back to a configuration mode is completed without the LI filter name or the filter name.
+- An LI filter entry can be referenced in li-source, when the LI filter is first associated with a filter in the configure filter context under the following context. - MD-CLI li li-filter associations configure li li-filter-associations

+- LI filter association between an LI filter name and a filter ID is not allowed. - After an LI filter entry is referenced in the li-source, the LI filter association that contains the specified LI filter cannot be deleted.
+Therefore, the LI filter association can only be deleted if the LI filter entries are no longer referenced in the li-source. - When an LI filter entry is not referenced in li-source; after the following context associates an LI filter name with filter name, the deletion of either the LI filter name or the filter name is always denied and no roll back to a configuration mode is completed without the LI filter name or the filter name.